 Location: Mid and upper back, vertebra T12 to T1

 Muscles: The Thoracic spine includes the scapular muscles (supraspinatus, infraspinatus, teres major/minor), posterior deltoid, rhomboids, lower/middle trapezius, and latissimus dorsi muscles.

-Rowing fault: Hunchback posture, inconsistent handle heights, over-reaching at the catch.
+Rowing fault: Hunchback posture, inconsistent handle heights, rounding during the stroke (finish, recovery, and/or catch), or over-reaching at the catch.